"It is my privilege to be a part of the educational opportunity at Portsmouth STEM Academy!

 Ms. Megan Warnock, from Portsmouth, Ohio, has a Master’s degree from the University of Cincinnati in Educational Leadership and a Bachelor’s degree from Shawnee State University in Middle Childhood Math, Science, and Reading.
 Ms. Warnock has taught 8th grade science for ten years, and has led the development of many programs that benefit children academically, socially, and behaviorally.
 Ms. Warnock loves Science and Math!
 She also loves animals, sunshine and being outdoors!

 Mr. Livingston is from Portsmouth, Ohio.
 He has a Master’s degree from the University of Cincinnati in Educational Leadership, a Bachelor’s degree from Shawnee State University in Early Childhood education, and his Reading Endorsement K-12th.
-Mr. Livingston has been a reading specialist for K-1st, 2nd-4th grade language arts teacher, Toddler teacher, Preschool Teacher, and a 2nd-5th Language Arts and Social Studies Teacher.
+Mr. Livingston has been a reading specialist for K-1st, 2nd-4th grade language arts teacher, Toddler teacher, Preschool Teacher, and a 2nd-4th Language Arts and Social Studies Teacher.
 He also served in the role of Preschool Director for Portsmouth STEM Academy.
 Mr. Livingston loves Reading, geography, and social studies!
-He is happily married and expecting his first child this school year.
+He is happily married and has one young son named Abraham.

 Kelly Fraley, of Rosemount, Ohio, is a 2012 graduate of Shawnee State University with a Bachelor's in Early Childhood Education.
 She is also a member of Green High School’s Class of 2005.
 Kelly has been in the field of education for over 10 years and has worked at Portsmouth STEM Academy for 5 years.
 She loves to read and her favorite book series is Harry Potter.
 She volunteers in the toddler classroom at her church and has a love for Disney movies and children’s books.
-Her favorite thing to do is spend time with her friends and family: Kelly is married to Scott Fraley and they have a daughter, Macy Fraley.
+Her favorite thing to do is spend time with her friends and family including her daughter Macy.

 Ms. Houck, of Fleming, Ohio, is a 2014 graduate of Marietta College where she obtained a B.S. in Early Childhood Education with an endorsement in Reading and 4th/5th grade.
 She has taught 5th grade math for 1 year and kindergarten for 4 years.
 "I am so excited to start my adventure at Portsmouth STEM Academy," says Ms. Houck.
 "I love getting the chance every year to meet a new group of students.
 I truly believe that education is a journey and that every day is an adventure.
 I am humbled to be able to watch your children learn and grow every day!
 A little bit about myself—I am a Type 1 Diabetic for over 20 years.
 I love reading, puppies, and hiking!"